Elizabeth Chitty: Career

-In the 1970s and the 1980s her single-channel videos were widely exhibited, including venues such as the 11e Biennale de Paris in 1980 and the 1988 opening at the National Gallery of Canada.
+In the 1970s and the 1980s, Chitty's single-channel videos were widely exhibited, including in venues such as the Biennale de Paris in 1980 and the 1988 opening at the National Gallery of Canada.

-Chitty's passion for reconciliation between First Nations' and settlers, has been reflected in her art practice since the 1990s.
+Her passion for reconciliation between First Nations members and settlers entered as a strong theme in her work beginning in the 1990s.

-In 2016 Chitty stated the following in reference to her art practice for the 11th 7a11d International Festival of Performance Art in Toronto, "I explore what it means to be in a body, a place, with others.
+In 2016, Chitty stated the following in reference to her art practice for the 11th 7a11d International Festival of Performance Art in Toronto, "I explore what it means to be in a body, a place, with others.
 Interrelations of temporal-kinasthetic-visual-aural-textual interests flow through my body of work."
 Chitty creates further definition in her work through ideas, emotions and sensations.

-An early performance, Lap, 1976 was performed in artist-run centres in Toronto, Calgary, Vancouver and Montréal.
-Her performance, History, Colour TV & You, 1980-81 was performed in fourteen venues in Canada, U.S. and France.
-In November 2017 The Grass is Still Green won the 'Exhibit of the Year' at the Ontario Association of Art Galleries annual awards gala.
+An early performance of Chitty's, Lap (1976), was performed in artist-run centres in Toronto, Calgary, Vancouver and Montréal.
+Her performance History, Colour TV & You (1980-81) was performed in fourteen venues in Canada, the U.S., and France.
+In November 2017, The Grass is Still Green won the 'Exhibit of the Year' at the Ontario Association of Art Galleries annual awards gala.
 The jury said: "This exhibition expands the gallery into the surrounding lands.
 The artist is a veteran performance artist, cultural worker and defender of artist’s rights on the Canadian scene who breaks ground and enables the land to speak its local history."
-The final work in her body of work based on water in the Niagara region was Power, a 3 video and 4 audio channel installation exhibited at Riverbrink Art Museum in Queenston Ontario in 2021.
+Her work Power, a 3 video and 4 audio channel installation influenced by water in the Niagara region, was exhibited at Riverbrink Art Museum in Queenston, Ontario in 2021.